DustinWoods/wp-ga-content-experiments/README.md

 wp-ga-content-experiments
 =========================

-This is an unfunished wordpress plugin designed to managing [Google Analytics Content Experiments](https://developers.google.com/analytics/devguides/platform/experiments-overview) using Management API.
+This is a wordpress plugin in development designed to manage [Google Analytics Content Experiments](https://developers.google.com/analytics/devguides/platform/experiments-overview) using Google's Management API.

-##This plugin is not yet functional##